istio/istio.io/_docs/tasks/installing-istio.md

 * Ensure the `curl` command is present.

-* If you installed Istio previously on this cluster, please follow the uninstall steps at the end of this page.
+* If you previously installed Istio on this cluster, please uninstall first by following the uninstall steps at the end of this page.

 ## Installation steps